 This would mean preparing for surgery, session one, possibly an hour between sessions, then a final session plus wound closure.
 The area would be dressed and once you feel happy to do so, you are ready to leave.

 Less than half a working day would be involved, which is quite normal.
-There can be cases where 1 session is sufficient, or 3, or even 4 required but the latter is unusual.
+There can be cases where 1 session is sufficient, or 3, or even 4 needed but the latter is unusual.

-If more complex reconstruction is required, perhaps by a specialist plastic, or ocuplastic surgeon, this will be arranged for the following 1, or 2 days.
+If more complex reconstruction is required, perhaps by a specialist plastic, or ocuplastic surgeon, this will usually take place within a day or two.

-As the research above points out, finding a Mohs surgeon who is experienced, well qualified and part of a multi disciplinary facility can matter.
+The research above points out that finding a Mohs surgeon who is experienced, well qualified and part of a multi disciplinary facility can matter.
 We would agree, any complex medical procedure deserves the right team.

 They still need to value the balance Mohs offers, minimal cosmetic damage against complete removal of cancerous cells.
 There can be no pre-operative guarantee of session numbers, although experience tends to achieve a good balance.